nihalh01/cosi/README.md

 4. **Show in dashboard** - The results table can be transferred directly to the dashboard for later use.

 ### Comparable areas
-The tool allows the determination of all areas (city districts or stat.
-Areas) in which the selected parameters predominate, or those which are similar to the selected reference area in these parameters.
+The tool allows the determination of all areas (city districts or stat. areas) in which the selected parameters predominate, or those which are similar to the selected reference area in these parameters.

 ![Illustration 11 - Comparable areas](https://user-images.githubusercontent.com/79461871/127782118-05befeba-3d13-4c8b-b7d5-71ffdb6186d0.JPG)